schar/schar/README.md

 meaning (or, often, meanings) they do, given the meanings of their parts.
 I'm interested in...

-- Monads and applicative functors
+- Using monads and applicative functors to structure theories of meaning
 - Parsing and/as type inference, and combinatory categorial grammar
 - State and nondeterminism, scope and continuations
 - Ambiguity, under-specification, and anaphora resolution